Mamoru Hatakeyama: Shogi professional

 In 2003, Hatakeyama became the first shogi professional to lose an official NHK Cup NHK Cup TV Shogi Tournament game to a female shogi professional when he was defeated by Hiroe Nakai in Round 1 of the 53rd NHK Cup.

+On September 11, 2023, Hatakeyama became the 60th professional player to win 600 official games.

 Promotion history

 Hatakeyama's promotion history is as follows: